 Developing a product that could be sold worldwide could secure a future I may never have envisioned.
 I want this to succeed, not only for myself, but for you.
 Success as a group is sweater than success alone, plus who in society has given us so much as artist?
 As an aesthetic or I should say art appreciator, though not to the likes of Oscar Wilde, imagining life without art, beautiful architecture, music and books is depressing.
 If you decide to help produce this series we would have agreements, contracts and auditing checks but I promise I would never cheat you in any way, for I am honest, some people say, to a fault.

-The players, if on royalty payments, will get 25% of their gross sales based on what thier individual songs or courses sell for.
-I will show how this will be kept track of in one of the videos.
+The players, if on royalty payments, will get 25% of their gross sales based on what their individual songs or courses sell for.
+I will explain how this will be kept track of in another article.
 For musicians who are more famous than obscure, whose style is unique or more in demand the percentage could go much higher, possibly as much as 65%.

 We are starting off with only piano but I would need a minimum of 500 songs and 12 instructional courses before making the website public.
 At the time of this writing, April 15, 2018 I have about 240 songs and 3 courses.
 I can record, edit the video, make the previews, place the chapter markers, and post this into the website at a rate of 20 songs or a couple courses a week which puts making the website live in the near future.
 I will be going back to work soon for about 6 months but still recording part time so a launch date of a year from now is a reasonable estimate.

 Let’s revisit the Piano Guy Scott Houston who sold 300,000 10 disk sets and has 20 others to sell.
 3000,000 x 10 is 3,000,000 and say 3,000,000 more for the other 20 brings us up to 6,000,000.
 Say we do 10% of that in ten years or 600,000 songs and the players profit averaged $2.50 bringing the player’s total revenue is $1,500,000.
 Let’s divide that by 20 players which is about $75,000 per player over 10 years or $7,500. a year.
 The first several years would be proportionally lower until the site became more popular.
 If it was looking like the site was becoming popular I would train and hire a couple of editors and someone to help with the recording and instead of making 20 songs per week produce triple that.
 I would continue to record the piano but concentrate on other instruments such as drums, guitar, violin, cello and after a couple of years have thousands of songs and courses for sale.
-It would be an immense catalogue of instruction that I dream would rise to the status of sites like Lynda.com or become a household name like Craig’s List, at least in the music world.
+It would be an immense catalog of instruction that I dream would rise to the status of sites like Lynda.com or become a household name like Craig’s List, at least in the music world.
 If that were to happen each and every one of your sales would go off the chart.
 Could it happen?
 You don’t know until you try.
 If I can produce this series in the most professional way and together we formulate the lessons that are clear and easy to understand, only that will give us any chance of any success.
 My ambitions are to make a living plus some selling this series online and self-congratulations will be in order when it happens.
-For you these payments could provide some financial benefit from now and into retirement because they would continue for your remaining life.
-I know an actor who worked on several popular motion pictures who is retired and lives off his social security and royalties.
+For you these payments could provide some financial benefit from now and at least another 7 years.
 These royalties would take time and build as the series became more popular but Albert Einstein’s advice was live and work for the future, and how could Mr. Einstein be wrong.
-If your future is short because of your age your royalty payments would go to a benefactor for up to 5 years if you were not to have received them for more than 10, and 10 years if you received them for less than 5.
+If your future is short because of your age your royalty payments would go to a benefactor for the remaining time they were due to you.

 This letter should have given you some insight into the online DVD market, my commitment to the project and your potential for revenue.
 In the above example the guess that our sales could be 10% of Scott Houston’s was only speculation, and like anyone, cannot know what our market share will be.
 I encourage you to do your own research and look at some of the instructional sites online.
 I encourage you to go to the theverybestpianoinstruction.com and look at the songs and courses or call or come to the studio to talk in person about the project.